lucaskchang/bay-clock-2/README.md

 ```

 ### Updating the Lunch Menu:
 In order to update the lunch menu you must replace the files in the `public/menu` folder.
-The images must be in .jpg format and should be named `1.jpg`, `2.jpg`, etc.
+The images must be in .jpg format and should be named `1.jpg`, `2.jpg`, etc.</s>